-With the sun finally starting to show and summer proper edging ever-closer, there’s no shame in getting hyped at the prospects of a new (and natural tan!).
-Such prospects understandable can get homeowners thinking.
-“How long should I stay out in the sun?”, “What factor would be best for my skin?” and even questions like “Can you get sunburned through a window?”.
+With the sun finally starting to show and summer properly edging ever-closer, there’s no shame in getting hyped at the prospects of a new (and natural tan!).
+Such prospects understandably can get homeowners thinking “How long should I stay out in the sun?”, “What factor would be best for my skin?” and even questions like “Can you get sunburned through a window?”.
 Pointless to know for some but useful for others, we at Associated Windows have done the research and are ready to dish the details!

 Yes, but only under certain circumstances

 The simplest answer is yes, in certain instances a person can get sunburned through a window and any form of glass in general.
 Experts over at Science Focus state that, should your exposure to sunlight through a window be long enough, sunburn is possible but extremely unlikely.
 Standard glazing absorbs 90% of UVB rays which causes sunburn and 37% of less harmful UVB radiation.
 The result being adequate protection that homeowners can feel comfortable in.